kindone/python-proptest/docs/stateful-testing.md

 ## Shrinking in Stateful Testing

-If a test sequence fails (an action throws an error or the `post_check` fails), `PyPropTest` automatically tries to **shrink** the test case to find a minimal reproduction.
+If a test sequence fails (an action throws an error or the `post_check` fails), `python-proptest` automatically tries to **shrink** the test case to find a minimal reproduction.
 It does this by:

 1.  **Shrinking the Action Sequence**: Trying shorter sequences or simpler actions.
 2.  **Shrinking the Initial State**: Trying simpler versions of the initial state generated by `initial_gen`.